2024 FESTIVAL PROGRAM

 Romance-Drama / 1999 / 106 min

-Dir.
-Tony GoldwynA Jewish wife and mother dares to challenge her cozy but narrow life during a summer vacation to a Catskills bungalow colony.
+TRAILERA Jewish wife and mother dares to challenge her cozy but narrow life during a summer vacation to a Catskills bungalow colony.
 Her conflict unfolds against the backdrop of two watershed events in the summer of 1969: the Woodstock festival in Sullivan County and the United States’ historic landing on the moon.

-Staring Diane Lane, Viggo Mortensen, Liev Schreiber and Anna Paquin.
+Starring Diane Lane, Viggo Mortensen, Liev Schreiber and Anna Paquin.

 TAKING WOODSTOCK